 - Be detailed in your Activities Section.
 Don't assume the person knows what your organization does simply by its name or acronym.
 Tell us exactly what it is that you're involved in!

 - Think carefully about who you pick to write your letter of recommendation!
 It can be really useful to hear someone else vouch for you, so be intentional with which teacher you choose to speak on your behalf.

 Advice for essays and supplemental question

 Make sure your essay answers the question, "so what?"
 Don't just tell me great story about an experience you had, a challenge you overcame, or a place you visited.
 Tell me that story, but then tell my why it is pivotal to who you are.

 Other General Advice

 Don't overwork yourself and enjoy your senior year!
 It's your final year at your school and potentially in your community, so make sure you spend it doing what you love.

 Working in the Office of Admission

 My favorite aspect about working in the Office of Admission

-What I enjoy most about traveling the country meeting prospective students and their families
+What I enjoy about traveling the country and meeting prospective Pepperdine students